Effectiveness of pattern noting on college students' written responses to essay examinations in introductory philosophy

 Results indicated that despite the intervention of the pattern noting learning strategy, little or no effect was observed in treatment group examination performances.
 There is evidence that the pattern notes were heterarchical, and of low to average quality.
 Differences in pattern noting may have been influenced by subjects' note-taking ability, textbook structure, and attitude.
 Pattern notes appeared to have conflicted with subjects' preferred learning strategies.
 There is strong evidence that subjects gained better understanding of the subject matter content through other more conventional learning strategies.
 Also, it is apparent that subjects' attitudes toward pattern noting could have severely limited its potential success.
 Future research in pattern noting as a note-taking strategy might include a dual focus: (1) an analysis of pattern noting in a variety of learning situations, and (2) a reformation of the theory that provides the basis for pattern noting.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Norcross, Diana Buttolph, "Effectiveness of pattern noting on college students' written responses to essay examinations in introductory philosophy" (1996).
 Teaching and Leadership - Dissertations.
-Paper 166.
+166.